by Tea Master DANIELA CUBELIC

 For a classic style dressing: 1 part Tea-Infused Vinegar + 3 parts Cold-Pressed Oil

 For a zestier, tangier style dressing, increase the proportion of vinegar: 1 part Tea-Infused Vinegar + 2 parts Cold-Pressed Oil

 1. Place the oil & vinegar in a bowl & whisk thoroughly for the two ingredients to emulsify.
 This is important because it ensures the two ingredients combine together very nicely & that changes how they coat food better.

 Vinegar is naturally zesty & salty so the dressing shouldn’t require salt.
 As the vinegar is flavoured with tea, it doesn’t require the addition of any other items.

-2. If you like a bit of sweetness to your dressing, add 1 tsp Maple Syrup or Honey per every cup of dressing you make – but try to enjoy it without the sweetener if you can.
+2. If you like a bit of sweetness to your dressing, add 1 teaspoon maple syrup or honey per every cup of dressing you make—but try to enjoy it without the sweetener if you can.
 All of the processed grains & foods we eat nowadays are so full of sugar or high in carbohydrates that we are getting far more sugar in our diets than we need.
 Try to develop a taste for foods without added sweeteners, to help your entire system function better.